 - Conversational AI vs Chatbots: What’s the Difference?

 - How To Pick The Right AI Application

 What Is Conversational AI?

-- Order tracking and inventory management
+- Appointment scheduling and management

 - Conversational Marketing (lead filtering, data collection, etc.)